SymfonyCasts/messenger/sfcasts/install.md

 When that finishes... we get a "message"... from Messenger!
 Well, from its recipe.
 This is great - but we'll talk about all this stuff along the way.

-In addition to installing the messenger component, its Flex recipe made two changes to our app.
+In addition to installing the Messenger component, its Flex recipe made two changes to our app.
 First, it modified `.env`.
 Let's see... it added this "transport" config.
 This relates to queuing messages - a lot more on that later.
 It also added a new `messenger.yaml` file, which... if you open that up... is *perfectly*... boring!
 It has `transports` and `routing` keys - again, things that relate to queuing - but it's all empty and doesn't do *anything* yet.

-So... what *did* installing the messenger component give us... other than some new PHP classes inside the `vendor/` directory?
+So... what *did* installing the Messenger component give us... other than some new PHP classes inside the `vendor/` directory?
 It gave us one new important service.
 Back at your terminal run: